 Email is not a Project Management Software

 In an era of online project management software, it should seem obvious that Project Managers should not use email to assign activities and tasks to their team.
-Sure, ad-hoc requests via email are acceptable, but Project Management requires discipline that involve risk, dependencies, and deadlines that cannot be tracked and managed via email.
+Sure, ad-hoc requests via email are acceptable, but Project Management requires discipline that involves risk, dependencies, and deadlines that cannot be tracked and managed via email.

 Part 3: Why has everyone joined the anti-email bandwagon?

-As I will explain below, in many cases solution vendors simply masquerade their software as collaboration alternatives to email without really understanding the true meaning of collaboration.
+As I will explain below, in many cases, solution vendors simply masquerade their software as collaboration alternatives to email without really understanding the true meaning of collaboration.

 Part 4: How does email fit in Collaboration Project Management?

 From the perspective of Collaborative Project Management, an email is a valuable tool when used appropriately.
 Here are just a few examples of when email is probably the best communication tool to use: